bluecometlabs/bluecometlabs.com/pages/rerere/privacy.md

 ## Changes to this policy

-If we decide to change our privacy policy, we will post those changes on this page.

----

 Summary of changes:
 - April 18, 2022: First published
 - April 24, 2023: Updated email address